jilleb/fCavEX/README.md

-# CavEX
+# fCavEX

-*Cave Explorer* is a Wii homebrew game with the goal to recreate most of the core survival aspects up until Beta 1.7.3. ~~Any features beyond *will not* be added.~~
+[Cave Explorer](https://github.com/xtreme8000/CavEX) by [xtreme8000](https://github.com/xtreme8000) is a Wii homebrew game with the goal to recreate most of the core survival aspects up until Beta 1.7.3. ~~Any features beyond *will not* be added.~~

-This is an experimental fork with all kinds of changes and additions.
+*fCavEX* (forked CavEX) is an experimental fork of CavEX with all kinds of changes and additions.
 Some additions may not be from the original game and some mechanics may be different - this fork is not aiming for a 1:1 recreation.
+For now, fCavEX is only tested on a PC - there might be bugs on the Wii.

 ---